tharumbun/cactus/src/content/post/coffee-shops-phnom-penh.md

 ---
 title: "Best cafes in Phnom Penh"
 publishDate: "28 May 2023"
-description: Here are 5 popular coffee shops in Phnom Penh you should know
+description: Here are 5 popular coffee shops in Phnom Penh
-tags: ["blog"]
+tags: ["food"]
 ---

 1. Brown Coffee - This coffee shop chain has several locations in Phnom Penh, known for its specialty coffee and good food.
 They have a cozy atmosphere and a friendly staff.